-Hydroceles and inguinal hernias are common.
-Hydroceles are benign as they are not associated with serious complications or damage to the testicle, whereas hernias can rarely result in bowel strangulation –a serious complication.
+Hydroceles and inguinal hernias are common in children.
+Hydroceles are typically asymptomatic and cause no damage to the testicle, whereas inguinal hernias can rarely result in bowel strangulation –a serious complication.

 It is not always easy to distinguish an inguinal hernia from a hydrocele.

-Communicating hydroceles and inguinal hernias are anatomically the same thing: the processus vaginalis is patent (open) allowing fluid (communicating hydrocele) or omentum/bowel (hernia) to travel from the abdomen into the groin/scrotum.
-The only anatomic difference in between a communicating hydrocele and a hernia is the size of the defect: small for a communicating hydrocele and larger for a hernia, as shown here:
+Communicating hydroceles and inguinal hernias are anatomically the same thing: there is an open window in between the abdomen and the scrotum (patent processus vaginalis) that allows fluid — in the case of a hydrocele — or intestines or bowel fat — in the case of an inguinal hernia — to travel from the abdomen into the groin/scrotum.
+The only anatomic difference in between a communicating hydrocele and a hernia is the size of the window: small for a communicating hydrocele and larger for a hernia, as shown here:

 Clinically, with communicating hydroceles parents report a gradual change in the size of the scrotum throughout the day, with the scrotum being small in the morning and larger at the end of the day.
 The change is gradual so it is never “witnessed” directly.